Colorpoint Shorthair Cat Characteristics (Quick Facts)

 Get cat furniture that will provide perching and jumping surfaces for your cat.
 This is an agile and athletic breed that will be content in a home filled with toys and affection.

-They like to be involved in the lives of their human companions and will offer assistance whenever they can.
+They like to be involved in the lives of their human companions and will help whenever they can.
 To be honest, they can be true busybodies.

-But as long as you are fine with that, the Colorpoint Shorthair will be the best companion you ever had.
+But if you are fine with that, the Colorpoint Shorthair will be the best companion you ever had.

 You need to consider how much time you can spend with your cat before bringing her home.

-If you aren’t able to completely dedicate yourself to this loving and demanding breed, you may need to reconsider getting a Colorpoint Shorthair.
+If you can’t completely dedicate yourself to this loving and demanding breed, you may need to reconsider getting a Colorpoint Shorthair.

 The Colorpoint Shorthair is a highly adaptable breed.
 These cats adjust well to any change thrown at them.
-As long as you provide plenty of love to this cat, she will adapt according to your needs.
+If you provide plenty of love to this cat, she will adapt according to your needs.

 This is a moderately active breed with a great love for play.
-Use a toy like Fish Fly Cat Teaser to exercise your cat.
 They can be trained to play fetch and this can be a fun activity for both you and your cat.

 Spend some time every day playing with your cat to keep her exercised and happy.